 - Review the composition of the object collection in relationship to our mission and vision.

 - Start the seven-year clock on the “found in collections” process to clarify collections recordkeeping.

 6. Harness Additional Assets

-- Draw on Cantabrigians’ love of Cambridge, connecting the dots between loving Cambridge, loving Cambridge history, and loving CHS.
+- Draw on Cantabrigians’ love of Cambridge, connecting the dots between loving Cambridge, loving Cambridge history, and loving History Cambridge.

-- Mobilize volunteers, developing a History Cambridge Corps of volunteers who field local history research requests for CHS projects or for individual Cantabrigians
+- Mobilize volunteers, developing a History Cambridge Corps of volunteers who field local history research requests for History Cambridge projects or for individual Cantabrigians

-- Collaborate with kindred spirit organizations whose mission and values align with CHS’s to more effectively serve Cambridge and grow our presence.
+- Collaborate with kindred spirit organizations whose mission and values align with ours to more effectively serve Cambridge and grow our presence.

 7. Build our Reputation, Brand, Marketing, Networking, and Profile

 - Rename the organization to History Cambridge to reflect our new vision and leave behind our old, elite model.

 - Invest in social media & marketing and reach out to media to spread our new vision and brand.